adap/flower/doc/source/how-to-run-simulations.rst

 -----------------------------

 Flower's ``SimulationEngine`` allows you to run FL simulations across multiple compute nodes.
-Before starting your multi-node simulation ensure that you:
+Before starting your multi-node simulation, ensure that you:

-1. Have the same Python environment in all nodes.
+1. Have the same Python environment on all nodes.
-2. Have a copy of your code (e.g. your entire repo) in all nodes.
+2. Have a copy of your code (e.g., your entire repo) on all nodes.
-3. Have a copy of your dataset in all nodes.
+3. Have a copy of your dataset on all nodes.
 If you are using partitions from `Flower Datasets <https://flower.ai/docs/datasets>`_, ensure they are the same.
-4. Start Ray on you head node: on the terminal type ``ray start --head``.
+4. Start Ray on your head node: on the terminal, type ``ray start --head``.
 This command will print a few lines, one of which indicates how to attach other nodes to the head node.
-5. Attach other nodes to the head node: copy the command shown after starting the head and execute it on terminal of a new node: for example ``ray start --address='192.168.1.132:6379'``
+5. Attach other nodes to the head node: copy the command shown after starting the head and execute it on the terminal of a new node.
+For example: ``ray start --address='192.168.1.132:6379'``.

-With all the above done, you can run your code from the head node as you would if the simulation was running on a single node.
+With all the above done, you can run your code from the head node as you would if the simulation were running on a single node.
 In other words:

 .. code-block:: shell

     # From your head node, launch the simulation
     flwr run .

-Once your simulation is finished, if you'd like to dismantle your cluster you simply need to run the command ``ray stop`` in each node's terminal (including the head node).
+Once your simulation is finished, if you'd like to dismantle your cluster, you simply need to run the command ``ray stop`` in each node's terminal (including the head node).

 .. note::

-    When attaching a new node to the head, all its resources (i.e. all CPUs, all GPUs) will be visible by the head node.
-This means that the ``Simulation Engine`` can schedule as many ``ClientApp`` instances as that node can possible run.
-In some settings you might want to exclude certain resources from the simulation.
+    When attaching a new node to the head, all its resources (i.e., all CPUs, all GPUs) will be visible by the head node.
+This means that the ``Simulation Engine`` can schedule as many ``ClientApp`` instances as that node can possibly run.
+In some settings, you might want to exclude certain resources from the simulation.
 You can do this by appending `--num-cpus=<NUM_CPUS_FROM_NODE>` and/or
-    `--num-gpus=<NUM_GPUS_FROM_NODE>` in any ``ray start`` command (including when starting the head)
+    `--num-gpus=<NUM_GPUS_FROM_NODE>` in any ``ray start`` command (including when starting the head).

 FAQ for Simulations
 -------------------

-.. dropdown:: Can I make my ``ClientApp`` instances stateful ?
+.. dropdown:: Can I make my ``ClientApp`` instances stateful?

     Yes.
-Use the ``state`` attribute of the `Context <ref-api-flwr.html#flwr.common.Context>`_ object that is passed to the ``ClientApp`` in order to save variables, parameters or results to it.
+Use the ``state`` attribute of the `Context <ref-api-flwr.html#flwr.common.Context>`_ object that is passed to the ``ClientApp`` to save variables, parameters, or results to it.
 Read the `Designing Stateful Clients <how-to-design-stateful-clients.rst>`_ guide for a complete walkthrough.

 .. dropdown:: Can I run multiple simulations on the same machine?

     Yes, but bear in mind that each simulation isn't aware of the resource usage of the other.
 If your simulations make use of GPUs, consider setting the ``CUDA_VISIBLE_DEVICES`` environment variable to make each simulation use a different set of the available GPUs.
-Export such environment variable before starting ``flwr run``.
+Export such an environment variable before starting ``flwr run``.

 .. dropdown:: Are the CPU/GPU resources set for each ``ClientApp`` enforced?

     No. They are exclusively used by the simulation backend to control how many workers can be created on startup.
 Let's say N backend workers are launched, then at most N ``ClientApp`` instances will be running in parallel.
-It is your resposability to ensure ``ClientApp`` instances have enough resources to execute their workload (e.g. finetune a transformer model).
+It is your responsibility to ensure ``ClientApp`` instances have enough resources to execute their workload (e.g., fine-tune a transformer model).

-.. dropdown:: My ``ClientApp`` is triggering OOM on my GPU, what should I do?
+.. dropdown:: My ``ClientApp`` is triggering OOM on my GPU.
+What should I do?

-    It is likely that your `num_gpus` setting which controls the number of ``ClientApp`` instances that can share a GPU is too low (meaning too many ``ClientApps`` share the same GPU).
+    It is likely that your `num_gpus` setting, which controls the number of ``ClientApp`` instances that can share a GPU, is too low (meaning too many ``ClientApps`` share the same GPU).
 Try the following:

-    1. set you ``num_gpus=1``, this will make a single ``ClientApp`` to run in a GPU.
+    1. Set your ``num_gpus=1``.
+This will make a single ``ClientApp`` run on a GPU.
     2. Inspect how much VRAM is being used (use ``nvidia-smi`` for this).
-    3. Based on the VRAM you see your single ``ClientApp`` using, calculate how many more would fit without in the remaining VRAM.
+    3. Based on the VRAM you see your single ``ClientApp`` using, calculate how many more would fit within the remaining VRAM.
 One divided by the total number of ``ClientApps`` is the ``num_gpus`` value you should set.

     Refer to :ref:`clientappresources` for more details.

     If your ``ClientApp`` is using TensorFlow, make sure you are exporting ``TF_FORCE_GPU_ALLOW_GROWTH="1"`` before starting your simulation.
-For more details check
+For more details, check.

 .. dropdown:: How do I know what's the right ``num_cpus`` and ``num_gpus`` for my ``ClientApp``?

-    A good practice is to start by running the simulation for a few rounds with higher ``num_cpus`` and ``num_gpus`` than what is really needed (e.g. ``num_cpus=8`` and, if you have a GPU, ``num_gpus=1``).
+    A good practice is to start by running the simulation for a few rounds with higher ``num_cpus`` and ``num_gpus`` than what is really needed (e.g., ``num_cpus=8`` and, if you have a GPU, ``num_gpus=1``).
 Then monitor your CPU and GPU utilization.
 For this, you can make use of tools such as ``htop`` and ``nvidia-smi``.
-If you see overall resource utilization remains low, try lowering ``num_cpus`` and ``num_gpus`` (recall this will make more ``ClientApp`` instances to run in parallel) until you see a satisfactory system resource utilization.
+If you see overall resource utilization remains low, try lowering ``num_cpus`` and ``num_gpus`` (recall this will make more ``ClientApp`` instances run in parallel) until you see a satisfactory system resource utilization.

-    Note that if the workload on your ``ClientApp`` instances is not homogeneous (i.e. some come with a larger compute or memory footprint), you'd probably want to focus on those when coming up with a good value for ``num_gpus`` and ``num_cpus``.
+    Note that if the workload on your ``ClientApp`` instances is not homogeneous (i.e., some come with a larger compute or memory footprint), you'd probably want to focus on those when coming up with a good value for ``num_gpus`` and ``num_cpus``.

 .. dropdown:: Can I assign different resources to each ``ClientApp`` instance?

     No. All ``ClientApp`` objects are assumed to make use of the same ``num_cpus`` and ``num_gpus``.
 When setting these values (refer to :ref:`clientappresources` for more details), ensure the ``ClientApp`` with the largest memory footprint (either RAM or VRAM) can run in your system with others like it in parallel.

-.. dropdown:: My ``SeverApp`` also needs to make us of the GPU (e.g to do evaluation of the *global model* after aggregation), is this GPU usage taken into account by the ``SimulationEngine``?
+.. dropdown:: My ``ServerApp`` also needs to make use of the GPU (e.g., to do evaluation of the *global model* after aggregation).
+Is this GPU usage taken into account by the ``SimulationEngine``?

     No. The ``SimulationEngine`` only manages ``ClientApps`` and therefore is only aware of the system resources they require.
 If your ``ServerApp`` makes use of substantial compute or memory resources, factor that into account when setting ``num_cpus`` and ``num_gpus``.

-.. dropdown:: Can I indicate in what resource a specific instance of a ``ClientApp`` should run? can I do resource placement?
+.. dropdown:: Can I indicate on what resource a specific instance of a ``ClientApp`` should run?
+Can I do resource placement?

-    Currently the placement of ``ClientApp`` instances is managed by the ``RayBackend`` (the only backend available as of ``flwr==1.13.0``) and cannot be customized.
+    Currently, the placement of ``ClientApp`` instances is managed by the ``RayBackend`` (the only backend available as of ``flwr==1.13.0``) and cannot be customized.
 Implementing a *custom* backend would be a way of achieving resource placement.